 Six ounces of preserved ginger, one quart of cream, half a pint of the syrup from the ginger, sugar sufficient to sweeten it with to taste, and the juice of two lemons;

 Pound the ginger in a mortar (or chop fine), add the cream, etc., and freeze in ice cream freezer.

 Aunt Babette's Cook Book (1889)

 Take one quart of rich cream, and put it to boil in a farina kettle (double boiler).
-Beat up the yolks of eight eggs, with one pound of pulverized sugar, flavor with grated nutmeg and half a pint of best brandy.
+Beat up the yolks of eight eggs, with one pound of pulverized sugar, flavor with grated nutmeg and half a pint of best brandy (or rum).

 Stir the beaten yolks and sugar into the boiling cream; stir constantly for one minute; remove from the fire and stir until cold.
 Lastly, whip in the stiff-beaten whites of four eggs.
 Freeze.